martens73/ScarFace/README.md

 <br><br>
 If you use 'ScarFace' for your published research, please cite it as:
 <br><br>
-Raitzsch, M. (2020): ScarFace - seacarb calculations with a Shiny user interface.
+Raitzsch, M. and Gattuso, J.-P. (2020): ScarFace - seacarb calculations with a Shiny user interface.
 Available from: https://github.com/martens73/ScarFace.
 <br><br>
 but also please acknowledge the original work of Lavigne et al. (2011), see above.